dannysteenman/vscode-cloudformation-snippets/README.md

 3. The CloudFormation snippets are automatically updated every week after AWS updates their [CloudFormation Resource Specification.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html)
 4. Intrinsic functions + conditions are supported.
 5. Contains a whole bunch of parameter types.
-6. Quickly update the properties of each resource type using `Tab`.
+6. Has builtin support for placeholders.
+This means you can quickly jump from property to property in each resource by using `Tab`
 7. Every resource type contains the matching documentation URL in its description.

 ## Usage